-Cole Moreton interviews people for the Mail on Sunday and has just been named Interviewer of the Year at the Press Awards 2016.
+Cole Moreton interviews people for the Mail on Sunday and was named Interviewer of the Year at the Press Awards 2016.
 He had a weekly spread in The Independent on Sunday up until its closure, with reportage on the issues of the day.
 His writing has appeared in the Financial Times, The Guardian, The Telegraph and The Sunday Times among many others.

 An experienced broadcaster, his television and radio appearances include The Big Questions, Today and The Moral Maze, as well as a number of documentaries.
 He has recently presented Sunday for Radio 4 and is currently working on a real-life cliffhanger series for the summer of 2016, The Boy Who Gave His Heart Away.